23 Suspenseful Thriller Author Websites

 We wanted to build Tim Sullivan a thriller author website that thrill-seekers will love.

-The home page is striking with eerie images that could make your hair on your neck standing!
-This website is not for the feint hearted.
+The home page is striking with eerie images that could make the hair on your neck stand!
+This website is not for the faint-hearted.

 A simple yet effective menu design does well not to distract from the main attractions.